poojahooda22/lazarev-website/README.md

 First, run the development server
 Open [http://localhost:3000](http://localhost:3000)
 You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a cust
+The page auto-updates as you This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a cus
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js featur
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js
 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions